 Hawks Nest Recycled Water Scheme

-Currently MidCoast Water returns the treated water from the plant back to the water cycle through the sand dunes, however working with the golf course and other sites provides a beneficial use for the water and actively reduces the amount of groundwater extracted.
+Previously MidCoast Water returned the treated water from the plant back to the water cycle through the sand dunes, however working with the golf course and other sites provides a beneficial use for the water and actively reduces the amount of groundwater extracted.

-Irrigating with the treated water will also reduce the need for fertilisers at the golf course and sports fields, as trace nutrients such as nitrogen and phosphorous are present in the treated water.
+Irrigating with the treated water has also reduced the need for fertilisers at the golf course as trace nutrients such as nitrogen and phosphorous are present in the treated water.

 The project initally involved irrigation of the golf course only and the recycled water was to be suitable for irrigation with restricted public access.
 Additional funding from the Australian Government Department of Sustainability, Environment, Water, Population and Communities (DSEWPC), under the National Water Security Plan for Cities and Towns has meant that additional sites can utilise recycled water.
 The funding has also meant that the plant will undergo additional augmentation to result in a higher quality recycled water which will be fit for irrigation with unrestricted public access.

-The project has involved upgrading the Hawks Nest plant and the construction of a transfer system to connect the plant to the Hawks Nest Golf Course, Myall Park and Providence Bay Park.
+The project involved an upgrade of the Hawks Nest plant and the construction of a transfer system to connect the plant to the Hawks Nest Golf Course, Myall Park and Providence Bay Park.

 The beneficial reuse of treated water on golf courses has been taking place for some years, with Kew and Maitland Golf Courses examples of successful reuse projects.